GitHubDragonFly/GitHubDragonFly.github.io/README.md

 Intro video shows how to start using 3D viewers by loading model files from a hard drive:
  - It was captured by using the free and open source [OBS Studio](https://github.com/obsproject/obs-studio) software.

+Videos available in my other repositories were also captured by the OBS Studio.

 # Mozilla Firefox screenshots

 Main Menu Page (desktop)